Jaisu-1/Blog/content/posts/SudokuSolver1.md

 ### Why Sudoku?

+The point of the entire series it to create something for the sake of documenting the process and practicing documentation and technical blogging.
+This application while extremely primitive, allows me to focus on the writing and design aspects.
+In future series, the focus will be on the technical aspects as opposed to writing something for the sake of practice.

 Creating a game and then making an intelligent system which can play or solve the game is my fundamental goal and for some reason something that really interests me.
 The applications I want to build have 2 components - The Game, The AI.
 I wanted to create increasingly complex game-solvers to learn both game making (Software development) as well as Automation (using algorithms or Deep Learning) and my first step in learning to do so was a game I've been playing all my life, Sudoku.

 An average game is a perfect example of OOP concepts coming together and being tested at their core principles and it is incredibly satifying to create good clean OOP compliant code.
 Creating a game teaches good OOP practices and is a great way of learning how to design architectures and class structures that scale well, which is a great skill to develop when my person goal is to build a large SaaS or OS at some point in the future.